Using Interactive Mode Programmatically

 port of TWELITE operates at 115200bps 8N1.
 To transition into interactive mode, input +

-three times at intervals of approximately 200 to 1000ms.
-Since interactive mode accepts only ASCII characters as input, once entered, it can be freely controlled programmatically.
+pin low during startup.
+Since interactive mode accepts only ASCII characters as input, it can be freely controlled programmatically.

 Implementation Example

-Reading Configuration Values Using Python
+Reading Configuration Values Using Python for Serial Communication App

 Below is a script that reads the serial ID and configuration values from a TWELITE device programmed with the serial communication app App_Uart